 Work for a temporary staffing service.
 They have assignments that last from a few hours to a few years.
 Once you register with one branch, you can oftentimes have your information transferred to a branch in another location, so that you do not need to do the paperwork over each time.
 You may want to register with several temp agencies, so you have a broader job selection.

-Work fairs, RV rallies, home shows, rodeos, trade shows, and other events that only last a few days or a week or so.
+Work fairs, RV rallies, home shows, and rodeos.
+Work trade shows and other events that only last a few days or a week or so.
 What can you do at these?
 Work security.
 Sell something.
 Food concessions.
 Set-up and tear down.
 Parking.
 Promotions.

 Be versatile and do an assortment of odd jobs.
 When you are in campgrounds or wherever you stay for even a few days, let people know you are looking for odd jobs.
 People have all sorts of things they are willing to pay to have done: install a computer program, computer repair, wash the outside of RVs, clean the inside of the RV, move boxes from storage units, dog sit, babysit, or fix something or another in the RV.
 Other things might be sewing or alterations, building some specialized piece of furniture, running errands, or baking a special birthday cake.
 You don't need to have a business specializing in one thing or another.
 Just let people know what you can do – and that you are looking for work.